 The Bluewater IT team has developed a customer online portal called MyAccount.
 This offering is a complete online solution that provisions customers with account management options and electricity consumption tools presented in a powerful, user friendly, mobile optimized interface.
 MyAccount provides customers with the opportunity to review and download customer bills and consumption data.
 It also allows customers to see the amount of electricity they consumed up to midnight the day before and historically for up to two years.
 Using this tool, customers are able to add change events in a timeline of consumption to help them see before and after usage patterns.
-For example they can see their consumption before installing a hot tub and after, or when their children are away at school versus when they are living at home.
+For example they can see their they are living at home.
 This gives them useful information to better help them understand the impacts of their consumption choices.